What Does Referring Physician Mean?

 A doctor who recommends a patient to a specialist or another healthcare provider for additional assessment and treatment is known as a referring physician.
 On the other hand, a primary care physician offers continuous, all-encompassing care to a patient, including preventative care, diagnosis, and treatment of common medical disorders.

 The primary care physician is in charge of organizing and managing a patient’s overall healthcare needs.
-In contrast, a referring physician is often asked to give specific expertise for a particular medical condition.
+In contrast, a referring physician provides specific expertise for a particular medical condition.
 Both types of doctors are crucial to a patient’s healthcare.

 To make wise decisions about their health, patients should be aware of the distinctions between these two categories of doctors.